How do banks assess lifestyle blocks?

 We can help!

-Our mortgage brokers are credit experts so we know exactly how to package your deal so you can qualify for much sharper residential interest rates on your acreage loan.
+We can help you qualify for much sharper residential interest rates on your acreage loan.

-It’s all about choosing the lender with the most flexible policy so tell us about the property you’re looking at by filling in our free assessment form today.
+It’s all about choosing the lender so tell us about the property you’re looking to buy by filling in our free assessment form today.

 What do banks look for in a residential acreage?